Things to Eat When You Go Backpacking

 Lunch - I'll usually try to consume 600 to 700 calories with any variety of foods.

-- Cheese (probably should be consumed the first day)
+• Cheese (probably should be consumed the first day or two)

 Afternoon Pick Me Up - After the lunch food settles, I'm usually looking for some more energy.